yeidyayala-dev/uruqai-multirisk-logistics-platform/GENERAL PIPELINE/ingestion_memo.md

 **IMPORTANT NOTES**:

-- The URL used in this case, takes the link that directly downloads the file.
-This means the link attached to the “DOWNLOAD”    Button on the page (see image below) It can be changed manually for another database from the same resource as needed.
+- The URL must download directly a dataset.
 - If there is no URL containing any dataset, a LOCAL FILE may be used